Dr Mohammad Yazdani-Asrami

 - Lecturer in in Electrically Powered Aircraft and Operations (Autonomous Systems & Connectivity)

-Dr. Mohammad Yazdani-Asrami is a Lecturer in Electrically Powered Aircraft and Operation at the Autonomous Systems & Connectivity division, James Watt School of Engineering, University of Glasgow.
+Dr. Mohammad Yazdani-Asrami is a Lecturer in Electrically Powered Aircraft and Operation at the Autonomous Systems & Connectivity (ASC) division, James Watt School of Engineering, University of Glasgow.
 He is with "Propulsion, Electrification & Superconductivity" group.

 He holds a PhD in Electrical Power Engineering.
 He spent last 12 years on research and development projects related to electrical engineering including conventional and superconducting components research in different countries, including Italy, New Zealand, and the UK.